 When spraying it is vital you wear the correct PPE protective clothing and take the necessary precautions to ensure you and your client do not inhale any hazardous substances.
 You should always be aware of who else is going to be within close proximity of the area you are spraying and ensure they are in the correct protective clothing.

 When I carry out any spraying project I ensure I’m wearing the following; a trade rated respiratory mask, prep Safety Goggles, prep Latex Disposable Gloves and a disposable work suit to protect my clothes.
-It is important to remember to always follow the manufactures guidelines with regards to PPE and protective equipment and to always check the safety data sheets as these will specify any precautions needed to ensure user safety is maintained.
+It is important to remember to always follow the manufactures guidelines with regards to PPE and protective equipment.
+Carefully check the safety data sheets as these will specify any precautions needed to ensure safety is maintained.

 There is not one single thing you can do to ensure your bristles don’t come out of your paint brush.
 Bristle loss it typically down to the brush you are using and how the bristles are secured in the ferrule.
 If you use the Kana Professional Synthetic Brushes you will see a dramatic reduction in bristle loss compared to other synthetic brushes.

 When using masking tape it is important to ensure you have selected the correct tack for the surface you will be working on otherwise you could end up damaging your wallcovering.

 If the top of the wallpaper keeps coming away from the wall this is usually because it hasn’t been smoothed down enough for it to properly adhere to the wall.
-If I notice the paper is dropping down from the top I usually brush out the paper again from the bottom to top and then do my adjustments to match the pattern back up again.
+If I notice the paper is dropping down from the top I usually brush out the paper again from the bottom to the top and then do my adjustments to match the pattern back up again.
 It can be frustrating when you have spent time matching up the pattern, so always ensure you smooth out the whole strip of wallpaper from top to bottom properly allowing it to adhere to the wall.

 Assuming the skirting boards are already painted you will need to prepare them accordingly.
 First start off by filling any holes and allowing the appropriate time to dry.
 Once dry you can then begin your sanding back to provide a key for the new paint to adhere to.